conorm110/verilog2tetris/README.md

 # Verilog2Tetris
 Verilog2Tetris is based off the same designs from the Nand2Tetris curriculum but instead of using a custom HDL everything is written in Verilog.
-The file layout is made for Intel Quartus and the default pin assignments are for the RZ-EasyFPGA A2.2 FPGA (Cyclone IV) development board.
+The project is made for Intel Quartus and the default pin assignments are for the RZ-EasyFPGA A2.2 FPGA (Cyclone IV) development board.

 ## Current Functionality
-Currently, the code runs the ALU from Nand2Tetris and has 4KB of block ram.
-It is hard coded to graph and linear function you input.
+Any program for nand2tetris in hex can run on the board by putting the hex instructions into the .MIF file in 04/.
+The video memory doesn't fully work (all of memory is being written to the screen instead of just after the vram pointer due to scaling issues).
+There is no ability to read keyboards either.

 ## Future Goals
-Once the main part of Nand2Tetris is completed and translated over to Verilog with everything confirmed to be working on the RZ-EasyFPGA A2.2 FPGA, adapting the simple computer to work with a Verilog-coded VGA adapter will begin.
-After that PS/2 keyboard support will be added as the RZ_EasyFPGA A2.2 board has a PS/2 port.
-Finally, I also want to add debug functioality over the built in DSUB-9 port.
+The next goal is to get the PS/2 port working for keyboards.
+After that the next major step is scaling the HackCPUs accessable VRAM to the entire display.

 ## Setup and Programming with RZ-EasyFPGA A2.2
 The RZ-EasyFPGA is not an easy FPGA to set up and it is a pain (mostly because I'm used to Vivado and built in programmers) but its doable.
 All instructions are for windows 10.